 Sausage and Goat Cheese Farro Stuffed Acorn Squash

 Farro is my favorite whole grain to use in savory dishes because of its texture, taste, and nutrient profile.
-It's the perfect companion to make a healthy sausage recipe!
+It's the perfect companion to all the flavors in this recipe!
 A 1/2 cup of farro provides about 7 grams protein, 7 grams fiber and nutrients such as magnesium, B vitamins and iron.
 The farro adds a nutty rustic taste that pairs perfectly with the sweet roasted acorn squash.
 Acorn squash is a winter squash that caramelizes beautifully when baked and makes two perfect bowls for stuffing.
 I added goat cheese for a creamy element and sausage to amplify the flavor.
 This healthy dinner sausage recipe is the epitome of fall!

 - 2 acorn squash